 Even more frightening for supervisors is when a dissatisfied employee decides to “quit and stay,” meaning they mentally or emotionally check out of their job but don’t physically leave.

-So how can you keep your finger on the pulse of what employees are thinking and feeling, so that engagement and productivity remains high – and turnover low?
+So how can you keep your finger on the pulse of what employees are thinking and feeling to help keep engagement and productivity high and turnover low?

-A place to start is with an employee satisfaction survey.
+A good place to start is with an employee satisfaction survey.

 This Too Shall Pass

 It may be that their supervisor micromanages them.
-Maybe they have a coworker who’s a bully.
-Possibly they found out that a friend makes $2 more per hour working in the same job at another company after less time on the job.
+Maybe they have a coworker who’s a bully, or they found out that a friend makes $2 more per hour working in the same job at another company after less time on the job.